You know the Sunday… it is world missions day at church.

 5. Commit to something.
 Can you pray?
 Can you give?
 They are traveling to raise awareness of work overseas and build support for ministry.
 You are a vital, VITAL part of that support!
 Knowing that people are willing to pray and willing to give is a HUGE help.
 It can be as simple as $5 in the offering each month or signing up for their newsletter and praying when you open it or putting their prayer card in your kitchen so your family can keep them in mind until the next time you see them.
 Commit to doing something.
 Overseas work can’t happen without the entire family of God mobilizing together for Kingdom causes.

-These are just a few simple ways you can be involved when an overseas worker comes to your church.
+These are just a few simple ways you can be involved when an overseas worker comes to your church for world missions Sunday.

 Very plainly, these are things they need from you, even if they don’t always speak up about those needs.